HPEDevCom/redfishdocs/docs/ilorest-userguide/globalcommands.md

 ...
 </pre>

-#### Syntax
+<p class="fake_header">Syntax</p>

 types *[Optional Parameters]*

-#### Description
+<p class="fake_header">Description</p>

+Each Redfish resource is associated to a data type.
 The `types` command displays all selectable types available within the currently logged in server.
 Types include a name as well as version information.
 Types represent the schema used for the resource and indicate the version of the schema.
 Version information is `major.minor.errata` (for example: `SystemRoot.0.9.5`).
 Major versions are not backwards compatible, but everything else is.

 <aside class="notice">See the iLO RESTful API Data Model Reference at <a href=" https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#resource-definitions">https://hewlettpackard.github.io/ilo-rest-api-docs/</a> for a list and description of all the possible types.</aside>

-#### Parameters
+<p class="fake_header">Parameters</p>

 - **-h, --help**